 My color reduction woodcuts celebrate the magical moments of my life.
 I strive to capture the truth and beauty of my subjects.
 Some images deal with a particular feeling or emotion I have toward my immediate environment.
 Manzoku is a close up view of me hand feeding my koi.

 Deeply enamored with the ever-changing hues of water, sky and land, I use color for its emotional impact.
 I have always been especially attracted to water, seeking it out for its restorative powers.
 Water represents a powerful life giving force -- a source of replenishment, rejuvenation or rebirth.
 Water theme images have been a constant source of inspiration throughout my printmaking career.

 Taking a break from my figurative woodcuts with up to 21 runs thru the press, recent woodcuts such as Convergence are more non-objective.
 This new direction is the converging of color, line, shape, and texture in an ambiguous space with whispers of landscape.
 I have been striving to pack as much color as possible in the fewest runs using blended or split font rolls of transparent inks on the brayer or litho roller – a Confluence of Color.

-Summer Soleil and Shimmer are my attempt to capture sunlight on water as seen up close from a Hobie Ca. Breaking, Luna Sea, Noumena, Nascent and Once Upon a Glacier... express my concern for our environmental crisis as it affects our glaciers, oceans and waterways.
-Anima Mundi (soul of the world), my “Stay at Home” print, was completed while sheltering in place this year.
+Summer Soleil and Shimmer are my attempt to capture sunlight on water as seen up close from a Hobie Ca. Breaking, Climate Climax, Luna Sea, Noumena, Nascent and Once Upon a Glacier... express my concern for our environmental crisis as it affects our glaciers, oceans and waterways.
+Anima Mundi (soul of the world), my “Stay at Home” print, was completed while sheltering in 2020.
 I can’t help but think Mother Earth is getting even, with this pandemic, for all of humanity’s abuses.